ngi-nix/summer-of-nix/README.md

 organizer       |      3 |           20 |   100 |           2000 |        6000
 grand total     |        |              |       |                |   **91000**

+## Eligibility

+- Past the age of majority
+- Basic familiarity with Nix
+-

 ## How to apply

 We will open an application form on March 1st and you can apply until March 31th (Anywhere on Earth).